Nicholas Throckmorton: Ambassador to France

 After Elizabeth's accession in November 1558, Throckmorton rose rapidly into favour because of his personal acquaintance with her.
-He sent her advice on the formation of her government, some of which she followed and from May 1559 to April 1564, he was ambassador to France.
-He was appointed both Chief Butler of England and Chamberlain of the Exchequer in 1564 for life.
-He continued to send letters and messengers with advice to the Queen and she often took his advice.
+He sent her advice on the formation of her government, some of which she followed.
 Throckmorton acknowledged that Elizabeth had a central and active role in government, and in August 1560 he wrote to Elizabeth that peace between England and Scotland "dothe cheffely depend uppon your majesties order & conducte".
-During these years in France, Throckmorton became acquainted with Mary, Queen of Scots.
-He conducted the negotiations with the English court regarding her travel arrangements when she decided to return to Scotland from France.
-Though he supported the Reformation, he became her close friend, willing to assist her and do her personal favours.